 gendb:// prefix to the database input directory path.

 gatk-launch GenotypeGVCFs \ -R data/ref/ref.fasta \ -V gendb://my_database \ -G StandardAnnotation -newQual \ -O test_output.vcf

 You can't add data to an existing database; you have to keep the original GVCFs around and reimport them all together when you get new samples.
 For very large numbers of samples, there are some batching options.

 At the moment you can only run

-GenomicsDBImporton a single genomic interval (ie max one contig).
-This will probably change because we'd like to enable running one more intervals in one go, but for now you need to run on each interval separately.
+GenomicsDBImporton a single genomic interval (ie max one contig) at a time.
+Down the road this will change (the work is tentatively scheduled for the second quarter of 2018), because we want to make it possible to run on one multiple intervals in one go.
+But for now you need to run on each interval separately.
 We recommend scripting this of course.

 At the moment GenomicsDB only supports diploid data.
 The developers of GenomicsDB are working on implementing support for non-diploid data.

 If you can't use GenomicsDB for whatever reason, fall back to CombineGVCFs instead.
 It is slower but will allow you to combine GVCFs the old-fashioned way.

 Addendum: extracting data from the GenomicsDB

 If you want to generate a flat multisample GVCF file from the GenomicsDB you created, you can do so with SelectVariants as follows: